AchimBunke/TM_MovingTrackGenerator/README.md

 - Make layout for animation configuration more intuitive.
 - Merge generator and configurator into standalone plugin.
 - Fix AABB with rotated items
+- Make Local Space naimation the default as Global Space has problems with colliders